pastaCat-sudo/picoPET/README.md

 Games require planning beforehand.
 Meeting the main requirements/goals means drafting, drawing and prototyping prior to ever actually sitting down to program.
 Wherever possible the game has been left extensible, obviously because modular code is a good thing!
 For those interested, the real development experience was identifying and using a Java to JavaScript API to handle rendering of the UI.
-Java is a gritty language and therefore doesn't really belong in the frontend, but it's robust nonetheless, so finding workarounds can pay-off big time where performance is concerned.
+Java is a gritty language and therefore doesn't really belong in the frontend, but it is robust nonetheless, so finding workarounds can pay-off big time where performance is concerned.